 Madagascar’s capital is Antananarivo and the official languages are Malagasy and French.
 About 26 million people live here.
 Over half of the population is estimated to have traditional religious beliefs, with the rest being Christian and a small percentage being Muslim.
 The top exports are raw nickel, vanilla, knit sweaters, cloves, and cobalt.
-The time zone is 5 hours ahead of EST.

 Visitors must see the baobab trees in Morondava, which are amazingly beautiful and can be very old, their roots carrying the history of many lifetimes that have gone by.
 Geology lovers and hikers will be amazed by the Tsingy de Bemaraha Strict Nature Reserve, full of incredible rock formations and a challenging hike.
 This area is hard to get to and can only be reached between April and October before the rainy season hits, but the trip once there is a once in a lifetime view.